 The Old Farmer’s Almanac shows how some of these names have been incorporated into our modern calendars.
 That’s because many of the full moon names are associated with farming.
 I have collected some names for the full moons of each month from a number of different sources.
 Now, you can choose which name best suits your own lunar pursuits.

 February Full Moon (Feb.
-19, 2019--Supermoon)--This moon is most often called the “Snow Moon” because this is a month that much of the Northern Hemisphere is covered in snow.
+9, 2020)–This moon is most often called the “Snow Moon” because this is a month that much of the Northern Hemisphere is covered in snow.
 Some North American tribes called it the Hunger Moon due to scarce food and game at this time of year.
 The February moon is also called the Storm Moon.
-February 19 is the second Supermoon 2019.
-It will not be eclipsed so it’s not a “Blood Moon” but you could call it the Super Snow Moon, Super Hunger Moon or Super Storm Moon.

 December Full Moon (Dec.
-12)--This one is another obvious one.
+30, 2020)–This month’s name is an obvious one.
 The full moon in December is known as the “Cold Moon.”
 It’s also called the “Long Night’s Moon” because the nights in December are the longest of the year.

-I hope you enjoy the Moon Glow shows this year and get a chance to see the moonlight dancing on the river at Rio Sierra Riverhouse.
+I hope you enjoy the Moon Glow shows where ever you are this year.
+And I hope you get a chance to see the moonlight dancing on the river at Rio Sierra Riverhouse.